pleiszenburg/zugbruecke/README.rst

 	float __stdcall __declspec(dllimport) simple_demo_routine(float param_a, float param_b)
 	{ return param_a - (param_a / param_b); }

-In a similar fashion, the following import statements also work independently:
+The following import statement also works:

 .. code:: python

 	from pycrosscall import windll
-	from pycrosscall import LoadLibrary

 The ``ctypes`` object offered by pycrosscall is just the Python interpreter's regular ``ctypes``, which is patched by pycrosscall during import.

-Because of the drop-in replacement design of pycrosscall, it is possible to write Python code with works under both Unices and Windows.
+Because of the drop-in replacement design of pycrosscall, it is possible to write Python code which works under both Unices and Windows.

 .. code:: python

 	from sys import platform
-	if [platform.startswith(os) for os in ['linux', 'darwin', 'freebsd']]: from pycrosscall import ctypes
+	if True in [platform.startswith(os_name) for os_name in ['linux', 'darwin', 'freebsd']]: from pycrosscall import ctypes
 	elif platform.startswith('win'):
 		import ctypes